 Vieni con me (Come with me)

-But what is a Preposition in the Italian Language?
 In Italian prepositions always go in front of another word and never at the end of a question or part of a sentence.

 Con chi sei venuto?
 (Who did you come with?)